Alperemrehas/weather-api/README.md

         http://localhost:2525/forecast/London?nextdays=4
         http://localhost:2525/history/Ankara?country=TR&prev=1

-4. In order to run the test, during the time app is up and running you have to open a new terminal and run the code:
+4. In order to run the test, while the app is up and running, you have to open a new terminal and run the code:

-        docker exec -it weather-api-web python -m pytest -v
+        docker exec -it weather-api-web-1 python -m pytest -v

 #### Runing The File(Without Docker)